You are here: Home > Social Welfare > Social welfare payments > Carers > Half-rate Carer's Allowance

 You cannot get half-rate Carer’s Allowance with the following social welfare payments:

 You cannot get Jobseeker's Benefit (JB) or Jobseeker’s Allowance (JA) and half-rate Carer's Allowance because you must be actively seeking employment and be available to take up employment to qualify for JA and JB.
-However, you may qualify for half-rate Carer's Allowance if your spouse/civil partner/cohabitant is getting JA or JB and claiming for you as a qualified adult dependant.
+However, you may qualify for half-rate Carer's Allowance if your spouse, civil partner or cohabitant is getting JA or JB and claiming for you as a qualified adult.

 Rates